Throughput and Delay Scaling in Supportive Two-Tier Networks: System Model and Main Results

 \subsection{Interaction Model}

-As shown in the previous work~\cite{Jeon:Cognitive}~\cite{Yin:Scaling}, although the opportunistic data transmission in the secondary tier does not degrade the scaling law of the primary tier, it may reduce the throughput in the primary tier by a constant factor due to the fact that the interference from the secondary tier to the primary tier cannot be reduced to zero.
+As shown in the previous work~\cite{Jeon:Cognitive},~\cite{Yin:Scaling}, although the opportunistic data transmission in the secondary tier does not degrade the scaling law of the primary tier, it may reduce the throughput in the primary tier by a constant factor due to the fact that the interference from the secondary tier to the primary tier cannot be reduced to zero.
 To completely compensate the throughput degradation or even improve the throughput scaling law of the primary tier in the two-tier setup, we could allow certain positive interactions between the two tiers.
 Specifically, we assume that the secondary nodes are willing to act as relay nodes for the primary tier, while the primary nodes are not assumed to do so.
 When a primary source node transmits packets, the surrounding secondary nodes could pretend to be primary nodes to relay the packets (which is feasible since they are software-programmable cognitive radios).
-In the scenario where the primary and secondary nodes are all static, the secondary nodes chop the received primary packets into smaller pieces suitable for secondary-tier transmissions.
-The small data pieces will be reassembled before they are delivered to the primary destination nodes.
-In the scenario where the secondary nodes are mobile, the received packets are stored in the secondary nodes and delivered to the corresponding primary destination node only when the secondary nodes move into the neighboring area of the primary destination node.
-As such, the primary tier is expected to achieve better throughput and/or delay scaling laws.
-More details can be found in the secondary protocols proposed in Section III.
 Note that, these ``fake'' primary nodes do not have the same priority as the real primary nodes in terms of spectrum access, i.e., they can only use the spectrum opportunistically in the same way as a regular secondary node.
-The assumption that the secondary tier is allowed to relay the primary packets is the essential difference between our model and the models in~\cite{Jeon:Cognitive}~\cite{Yin:Scaling}.
+The assumption that the secondary tier is allowed to relay the primary packets is the essential difference between our model and the models in~\cite{Jeon:Cognitive},~\cite{Yin:Scaling}.